 A prospectus in electronic format may be delivered to potential investors by the Underwriter.
 The prospectus in electronic format will be identical to the paper version of such prospectus.
-Other than the prospectus in electronic format, the information on the Underwriter's website and any information contained in any other website maintained by the Underwriter is not part of the prospectus.
+Other than the prospectus in electronic format, the information on the Underwriter's website and any information contained in any other website maintained by the Underwriter is not part of the prospectus or the registration statement of which this prospectus forms a part.